leodeslf/leaf/src/content/notes/se/oop/design_patterns.md

 ---|---
 **Abstract Factory**|An interface for creating *families of related objects* without specifying their concrete classes.
 Pattern also known as Kit.
 **Builder**|An interface for creating the same type of object with different contents, so the same construction process can *create different representations*.
 **Factory Method**|A superclass for creating objects not directly, but by *deferring instantiation to subclasses*.
-These subclasses decide which specific class to instantiate.Pattern also known as Virtual Constructor.
+These subclasses decide which specific class to instantiate.
+Pattern also known as Virtual Constructor.
 **Prototype**|A fully initialized object as *a prototypical instance to be copied* or cloned.
 By copying this prototype we don't need to know about its class implementation.
 **Singleton**|It ensures that one, and *only one globally accessible instance* of a class can exist.